input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 Following the requirements of the [FUELMintingPolicy](./README.md#32-individual-claiming), we need a mechanism to ensure that each individual claim can occur at most once.
-This document outlines a method to achieve this, by providing a currency symbol [DsKeyPolicy](51-DsKeyPolicy) which mints iff a given `claimTransactionHash` has never occurred before -- allowing the FUEL minting policy to simply verify whether `DsKeyPolicy` is minted with token name `claimTransactionHash`.
+This document outlines a method to achieve this by providing a currency symbol [DsKeyPolicy](51-DsKeyPolicy) which mints iff a given `claimTransactionHash` has never occurred before.

+We describe the system by giving a graph theoretic definition of what we would like to achieve, then discuss how to implement this in the block chain.

 ## 1. Basic Definitions
 We want the following operations: